 Being a student at UW-Eau Claire is something you cannot explain to students at other universities — the bond created amongst each other here is truly remarkable.
 During my four years here I have created friendships that will last the rest of my life.

 Student Senate: A unique campus opportunity

-Students have a strong voice at UW-Eau Claire and through the elected representatives of the Student Senate, that collective voice influences many program and service decisions on campus.
-Sponsored by the Dean of Students office, Student Senate represents the student body at the university, local, state and federal levels.
+Students have a strong voice at UW-Eau Claire through the elected representatives of the Student Senate.
+That collective voice influences many program and service decisions on campus.
+Sponsored by the Dean of Students Office, Student Senate represents the student body at the university at the local, state and federal levels.
 This is not your average student activity or opportunity, so if you are passionate about student affairs, academics and the social/political climate of your campus, consider a run for Student Senate.

 - Student health insurance

 - Student legal services